bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 # Secure Node-RED via Tailscale

 I created this repository to share my insights on setting up security for a Node-RED system.
 This repository contains articles about setting up Tailscale to secure access to Node-RED.
+Please read the ***disclaimer*** at the bottom of this readme page!

 After a lot of Node-RED systems had been hacked in 2023-2024, I decided to improve my own Node-RED security setup.
 I especially wanted to get rid of my old port-forwarding setup, since most of the hacked Node-RED systems had a similar setup like mine.
 You can read [here](https://github.com/bartbutenaers/Node-RED-security-basics/blob/main/docs/port_forwarding.md) why ***port-forwarding should be avoided!***